RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 #### Paraphrasing in-text

-When citing a Case in-text, it is necessary to include the title of the case in italics followed by the year in brackets.
+When citing a **Case** in-text, it is necessary to include the title of the case in italics followed by the year in brackets.
 Alternatively, it is also acceptable to include all case details enclosed in brackets; italicise only the case title, followed by the year.

 *Note: Include the year with the first citation.
 The year can be dropped in subsequent citations.*

-> According to the case of Drew v Minister for Health and Ageing (2011) . . .
+> According to the case of *Drew v Minister for Health and Ageing* (2011) . . .

-> . . .
-(Drew v Minister for Health and Ageing, 2011).
+> . . . (*Drew v Minister for Health and Ageing*, 2011).

 #### Direct quote in-text

 Place direct quotes between double quotation marks " " and provide the title of the case, year, page number, section heading (if applicable) and paragraph number.

-> "The Tribunal lacks the jurisdiction to consider the decisions made by the Secretary in relation to the drug Clozapine" (Drew v Minister for Health and Ageing, 2011, Held section, para.
+> "The Tribunal lacks the jurisdiction to consider the decisions made by the Secretary in relation to the drug Clozapine" (*Drew v Minister for Health and Ageing*, 2011, Held section, para.
 5).

 #### Reference list